Eclectic Spacewalk #10 - The Second Psychedelic Renaissance

 The Second Psychedelic Renaissance—

 Abstract: “Psychedelic-assisted psychotherapy is undergoing a second renaissance with renewed interest in treating mental ailments such as addiction and the fear of dying.
-Stanislov Grof, the godfather of this type of therapy, says, ‘potential significance of LSD & other psychedelics for psychiatry & psychology was comparable to the value of the microscope has for biology for medicine or the telescope has for astronomy.’
-Now a new generation of scientists are continuing to test psychedelic’s value for not just the “sick,” but also the healthy adult.”
+Stanislov Grof, the godfather of this type of therapy, says, ‘potential significance of LSD & other psychedelics for psychiatry and psychology was comparable to the value of the microscope for biology or the telescope has for astronomy.’
+Now a new generation of scientists are continuing to test psychedelics’ value for not just the ‘sick,’ but also the healthy adult.”

 The Human Be-In event was also the setting for Timothy Leary’s famous challenge to the attendees: “Turn On, Tune In, Drop Out.”
 Leary’s saying would become the scapegoat reason for politicians to clamp down on the incredibly promising psychedelic research in neuroscience that had been taking shape over the preceding decades.
-Cultural pearl clutching out of fear of uncertainty around chemical compounds influencing the brain had reached fever pitch, thus tipping political fervor to demonization and making them illegal.
-Even though unbeknownst to most of the general public, the same compounds that were being associated with a growing tide of young people that had anti-war values were used in thousands of clinical brain science studies to quite incredible results.
-“More than 40,000 patients were administered LSD alongside therapy between 1950 and 1965, and more than a thousand scientific papers were published.”
+Cultural pearl clutching out of fear of uncertainty about chemical compounds influencing the brain had reached fever pitch, thus tipping political fervor to demonization and making them illegal.
+Even though, unbeknown to most of the general public, the same compounds that were being associated with a growing tide of young people with anti-war values were used in thousands of clinical brain science studies with quite incredible results.
+“More than 40,000 patients were administered LSD alongside therapy between 1950 and 1965, and more than one thousand scientific papers were published.”

 Did you know that??

 Try to imagine what 1967 was like.
 The Vietnam war was in full swing, along with its opposition.
-A stone's throw away from where the Human Be-In event took place, the Haight-Ashbury district of San Francisco was the epicenter of the late 60s counter culture - aka hippies.
-Those crazed & ideological young kids upsetting the regular social order of 50s Americana by being interested in blasphemous topics like: “personal empowerment, cultural and political decentralization, communal living, ecological awareness, higher consciousness (with the aid of psychedelic drugs), acceptance of illicit psychedelics use, and radical liberal political consciousness.”
+A stone's throw away from where the Human Be-In event took place, the Haight-Ashbury district of San Francisco was the epicenter of the late 1960s counter culture - aka hippies.
+Those crazed and ideological young kids upsetting the regular social order of 1950s America by being interested in blasphemous topics like “personal empowerment, cultural and political decentralization, communal living, ecological awareness, higher consciousness (with the aid of psychedelic drugs), acceptance of illicit psychedelics use, and radical liberal political consciousness.”

 Regardless of Leary’s intentions, the death knell of the first psychedelic renaissance was struck.
-An entire generation of critical research, bordering on two, was lost from apprehension of the “bad trip” boogeymen & other fearmongering reasons that weren’t even based on science.
+An entire generation of critical research, bordering on two, was lost from apprehension of the “bad trip” boogeymen and other fear-mongering reasons not based on science.

 The Sacred Past

-The Tassili n'Ajjer national park in south-east Algeria is home to ancient rock art carvings (7,000 - 9,000 years old) that point to a lengthy, deep relationship between humans & psychedelic mushrooms.
-In what was most likely a ritualistic based ceremony to ingest a sacrament for mind altering experiences.
-The ancient artists must have thought of these mushroom’s importance enough to carve depictions into rock for future generations.
+The Tassili n'Ajjer national park in southeast Algeria is home to ancient rock art carvings (7,000 - 9,000 years old) that point to a lengthy, deep relationship between humans and psychedelic mushrooms, in what was most likely a ritualistic ceremony to ingest a sacrament for mind-altering experiences.
+The ancient artists must have thought of these mushrooms’ importance enough to carve depictions of them and their users into rock for future generations.
 Rock art is the first permanent form of visual communication known to mankind.
 The art in itself can only be described as, and I hate to be cliche: “trippy.”

 The author of the paper “The Oldest Representations of Hallucinogenic Mushrooms in the World,” Giorgio Samorini, says that these rock art carvings are particularly interesting as they depict not just people holding mushrooms but also the mind being influenced by the mushrooms.